 You can collect data for productivity metrics with UAM features such as:

 - Screen monitoring to track user activity in real-time by creating video and audio recordings of each user session.
-When Ekran System detects security violations or misbehavior, for instance, you’ll get an alert with a link to the online session.
+When Ekran System detects security violations or misbehavior, for instance, you’ll get a user activity monitoring alert with a link to the online session.
 Videos recorded by Ekran have an advanced indexed format so you can conveniently watch any user session from a particular moment.
 Monitoring works both for online and offline endpoints.

 - User activity tracking in Ekran provides you with data about applications and how long they’re used.
 In addition, keystroke logging lets you see if an employee is dealing with personal issues in the workplace.